giocopp/plotlydash-tutorial-fork/README.md

 - **Plotly**
   An introduction to the R library, its benefits, and some visualization examples .
   - What is Plotly?
-  - Key Features
   - Advantages of using Plotly
-  - Best Practices
+  - Main distinctive features: the building blocks
   - Examples and code breakdown

 - **Dash**